Nathaniel Lammons: 2023–24: Eight titles, Major & Masters semifinals, top 20

 Lammons and Withrow won their sixth title as a pair at the 2024 Libéma Open defeating top seeds Wesley Koolhof and Nikola Mektić.

 They successfully defended their Atlanta Open title in its last edition making them the last champions at the tournament.

 The pair captured their first ATP 500 title at the 2024 Mubadala Citi DC Open in Washington D.C.

-They also successfully defended their Winston-Salem Open title, making it the fourth team title for the season.
+They also successfully defended their Winston-Salem title, making it the fourth for the season.

 At the 2024 US Open, Lammons reached the semifinals of a Grand Slam for the first time in his career, partnering Withrow, with wins over three-time defending champions Joe Salisbury and Rajeev Ram and 13th seeds Wesley Koolhof and Nikola Mektić.
 They lost to eventual champions Max Purcell and Jordan Thompson in straight sets.
 As a result he reached the top 20 on 9 September 2024.
 At the 2024 Shanghai Masters, they reached the quarterfinals but lost to Wesley Koolhof and Nikola Mektić which halted their attempt to move one position up above their opponents in the ATP doubles race from their current place of No. 9.